We are not accepting any submissions about COVID or the pandemic.

 We are a small, independent publishing firm and need authors and illustrators to participate in marketing their book.
 For that reason, we cannot accept submissions from anyone who lives outside of the United States.

 Our mission is to get children excited about science and math through fun-to-read picture book stories.
-We are primarily looking for fiction manuscripts with non-fiction facts woven into the story, although we will also consider some non-fiction stories.
+We are looking for fiction or narrative nonfiction stories with science or math woven into the story.
+We prefer fiction over nonfiction.
 In every manuscript we look for a "cuddle factor" that will make parents and children want to read it together.

 Manuscripts must be less than 1000 words and must meet ALL of the following four criteria:

 We accept manuscripts written in Spanish by bilingual authors (English and Spanish).
 Please send your manuscript in Spanish and English, and all accompanying materials only in English.